alphagov/design-system-team-docs/source/how-we-work/how-to-run-a-design-system-team-ceremony-or-workshop.html.md

  1. what have you scored the highest and why?
  2. what have you scored the lowest and why?
  3. what have you chosen to work on?
-- What opportunities are there to work on goals in the next two weeks?
+- what opportunities are there to work on goals in the next two weeks?
-- Update worksheets
+- update worksheets
-- Pair up and share in breakout rooms and ask each other the following questions:
+- pair up and share in breakout rooms and ask each other the following questions:
  1. what will you do?
  2. what support do you need to do this?
  3. how will you get that support?